deco3500-2017/TeamBeyondBeingThere/README.md

 ### Literature review

 According to the research about the relation between the members and organisations, we found out that members would treasure the connection between the organisation and themselves which commitments and rewards are traded at the same level (Ren-Tao, 2011).
-To adapt this theory in our concept, we decided to made a novel system which allows the system or organisations themselves to reward members according to the attributes they conducted.
+To adapt this theory to our concept, we decided to make a novel system which allows the system or organisations themselves to reward members according to the attributes they conducted.
 In this way, users’ motivation can be stimulated significantly, which can improve the current situation that organisations lack active members to participate in events and perform certain tasks.

 With the rise of social media, it is really convenient for an individual or organization to publicise and advertise content for their certain purposes.
 They no longer only rely on traditional marketing and public relations.
 Kietzmann et al. claim a framework of seven functional blocks to explain each important part of social media, which includes identity, conversations, sharing, presence, relationships, reputation, and groups (Kietzmann et al., 2011).